SamOwens/BladeForm/README.md

 # Human made README

-This tool was made because I had difficulty finding a free impeller design tool that was both free and had a user friendly GUI.
+This tool was made because I had difficulty finding an impeller design tool that was both free and had a user friendly GUI.
 It is admittedly AI generated so there's a very real possibility nothing here is accurate in the slightest but I figured it'd be worth a shot.
 Don't be irresponsible.
 Don't act as if exports are